stormqloud/kazoo-tgbbok/README.md

 Kazoo has emerged as the successive technology for ISP, Carriers, Service providers of all kinds.

 There is a cost however.
 The kazoo learning curve cannot be understated!

+Please never say that Kazoo doesn;t have some feature because you can't find it online here.
+This is documenting some features that I have personally tested under various configurations.

+This is by no means a universal experience.

+wlloyd@stormqloud.ca

+tx